Rambatino/teer/README.md

 #### Key Principles to the example

-As the template_engine parses the data, it takes a mandatory argument "name", in this case `count` which is what the data is indexed against.
-The template_engine takes each index (there could be many) and defines new variables by pluralising the index.
+As the teer parses the data, it takes a mandatory argument "name", in this case `count` which is what the data is indexed against.
+The teer takes each index (there could be many) and defines new variables by pluralising the index.
 In this example, `names` becomes a variable (as it's one of the indexes) that we can apply methods to.

 The template passed in has a first key (`names`) which checks for the presence of that variable (it's actually optional to do that check).